-CONTROL COMPLIANCE 1 COMMENT 2.2 Car Parking Provision and Service Facilities by Land use Disabled Car Parking Provision for areas with over 20 spaces: Yes This matter can be addressed at the future planning approval application stage.
+CONTROL COMPLIANCE 1 COMMENT 2.2 Car Parking Provision and Service Facilities by L and use Disabled Car Parking Provision for areas with over 20 spaces: Yes This matter can be addressed at the Project Application stage.
 1/100 spaces - retail, commercial, industry or transport.
 2/100 spaces - community, recreation, accommodation, education.
 3/100 spaces - entertainment or health All other development 1 space per 100sqm of floor area Sufficient service and delivery vehicle parking adequate to provide for the needs of the development.
 Minimum Car parking requirements for people with disabilities Provide 2% of the total demand generated by a development.
 Bicycle parking for all development: 1 bicycle space per 200sqm of leasable floor area.
 15% of this requirement is to be accessible to visitors.
 Motorcycle parking for all development: 1 motorcycle space per 20 car spaces Off street car parking provision and service and loading provision to be provided in accordance with Table 2.
 2.3 Car Parking Design Car parking dimensions must comply with Table 3.
-Length 1 - Where car parking is to a wall to high kerb not allowing any overhang.
-Yes This matter can be addressed at the future planning approval application stage.
+Yes This matter can be addressed at the Project Length 1 - Where car parking is to a wall to high kerb not allowing any overhang.
+Application stage.
 Length 2 - Where car parking is controlled by wheel-stops or a kerb no higher than 100mm, which allows 600mm overhang.
+If the side boundary of a space is a wall or fence, or if there are obstructions such as columns placed so

-CONTROL COMPLIANCE 1 COMMENT If the side boundary of a space is a wall or fence, or if there are obstructions such as columns placed so as to restrict door opening, 300mm must be added to width required for the space.
+CONTROL COMPLIANCE 1 COMMENT as to restrict door opening, 300mm must be added to width required for the space.
 The end spaces must be made 1m wider than the remaining spaces.
 Landscaping within car parking areas An outdoor car park with 20 or more car parking spaces must include at least 1 tree per 10 car parking spaces to the following specifications: A tree must be a single trunk species to allow a minimum visibility clearance of 1.5m measured above natural ground level; and A tree must be planted in an island bed that is a minimum 2m in width and 4m in length.
 2.4 Internal Driveways Driveways are to be in accordance with AS 2890.2 - 2002.
-Yes This matter can be addressed at the future planning approval application stage.
+Yes This matter can be addressed at the Project Application stage.
 Minimum internal driveway widths: 1-15 spaces and length not exceeding 40m - 3.5m 15-40 spaces - 5m Over 40 spaces - 6-6.5m Staff car parking areas should be separated and secured.
 Provision for loading facilities shall be provided for development in accordance with AS 2890.2 - 2002.
-2.5 Driveway Crossings Driveway Crossings shall be located a minimum distance from the following items: Yes This matter can be addressed at the future planning approval application stage.
+2.5 Driveway Crossings Driveway Crossings shall be located a minimum distance from the following items: Yes This matter can be addressed at the Project Application stage.
 0.5m from all drainage structures on the kerb and gutter; 1.0m from side property boundaries; 10m from a kerb tangent point of a street corner.
-Driveway Crossings should where possible avoid
+Driveway Crossings should where possible avoid the need to remove existing street trees. the need to remove existing street trees.